Skip to main content

 Hook context

 The full event context is available as a JSON payload.
-For command hooks, it is written to a temp file (path in FABRO_HOOK_CONTEXT) and piped to stdin.
+For command hooks running in the sandbox, it is written to a temp file (path in FABRO_HOOK_CONTEXT).
+For command hooks running on the host (sandbox = false), it is piped to stdin.
 For HTTP hooks, it is the POST body.

 {